Alex313031/gn-xp/docs/reference.md

 #### **Command-specific switches**

 ```
-  --force
-      Ignores specifications of "check_includes = false" and checks all
-      target's files that match the target label.

   --check-generated
       Generated files are normally not checked since they do not exist
       until after a build.
 With this flag, those generated files that